eddUG/Credit-Risk-Analytics/readme.md

 - For new customers we need to decide whether to extend credit or not by analyzing the behaviour of existing customers.

 ## Project Summary
-- Brief Summary about the techniques used in the project.
-For full report check out the [CreditRiskAnalytics Summary](CreditRiskAnalytics_Summary.pdf)

 - ROC Curve - An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 - Finding the best cufoff point - which maximises the specificity and the sensitivity.
 This threshold point might not give the highest   prediction in your model, but it wouldn't be biased towards positives or negatives.